radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 In almost every analysis, we need to merge and join datasets, usually with a specific order and relational way.
 To resolve this issue pandas library contains at least 3 great functions; `groupby()`, `merge()` and `concat()`.

 Groupby function is used basically to compute an aggregation (ex.
 Sum, mean…), split into slices or groups and perform a transformation.
-It returns an object called GroupBy which allows other great funcionalities.
+It returns an object called **GroupBy** which in turn allows other great features.
 Also, it provides the ability to group by multiple columns.
 An example could be, grouping by columns named A and B, compute its mean value (by group):

 ````python
 Group = df.groupby('A','B']).mean()
 ````
 Also useful if you want to apply multiple functions to a group and collect results.
-And again, `describe()`function is so useful after group and apply functions because it gives a lot of information about the output. pandas-groupby functionality is great, it performs some operation on each of the pieces and it is similar as `plyr` and `dplyr` packages in R language.
+And again, `describe()`function is so useful after group and apply functions because it gives a lot of information about the output. pandas-groupby feature is great, it performs some operation on each of the pieces and it is similar as `plyr` and `dplyr` packages in R language.

-For SQL programmers, `merge()`function provides two DataFrames to be joined on one or more keys, using common syntax (on, left, right, inner, outer...).
+For SQL programmers, `merge()` function provides two DataFrames to be joined on one or more keys, using common syntax (on, left, right, inner, outer...).
 For example:

 ````python
     pd.merge(df1,df2, on ='key', how= 'outer')
 ````

-This library also provides `concat()`as a way to combine DataFrame structures.
+This library also provides `concat()` as a way to combine DataFrame structures.
 It is similar to `UNION` function in SQL language.
 So useful when a different approach and model provides a part of the final result and you just want to combine.

 ````python
     pd.concat([df1, df2])
 ````

 ### Visualization
-Matplotlib, seaborn and Bokeh libraries are used for plotting and visualization.
+*Matplotlib*, *seaborn* and *Bokeh* libraries are used for plotting and visualization.
 ````python
     import matplotlib as mp
     import seaborn as sn